MarcialRosales/rabbitmq-developer-guide/messageDelivery.md

 ### What do we do with the messages in the Dead-Letter-Queues?
 We should have a DLX/DLQ associated to a queue especially if we cannot afford to loose messages.
 But once those messages are in the DLQ queue what do we do with them?
 Shall we retry them?
 Shall we move them somewhere else for auditing purposes?
 Regardless, we need to drain them from the queue otherwise we are creating another problem.
 If we want to implement an automated redelivery of those messages back to the original queue if the consumer(s) dropped them.
 We don’t want to retry indefinitely though.
-There is a paper that describes in detail how to implement it using RabbitMq features: http://dev.venntro.com/2014/07/back-off-and-retry- with-rabbitmq/
+There is a paper that describes in detail how to implement it using RabbitMq features: http://dev.venntro.com/2014/07/back-off-and-retry-with-rabbitmq/
 If messages are being dropped because of TTL and/or max depth reasons, we certainly want to know about it.
 Maybe we want to add more consumers or make those consumers consume faster (e.g. using larger prefetch and/or batching acks).

 ### Do I need to care about Consumer Cancellations?
+<b>Java AMQP</b>
+It depends:
-Yes, if you are using non-mirrored queues or there is the possibility of someone deleting the queue while consumers are attached to it.
+- If there is a possibility of someone deleting the queue while consumers are attached to it.
+We use the callback to declare the queue again.
-Yes, if you are using non-durable queues and the consumer is connected to different node where the queue was created.
+- If you are using non-durable queues and the consumer is connected to a different node where the queue was created.
 This is very plausible when we use `master-queue-locator = min-masters`.
-Yes, if you are using mirrored queues.
-See below.
+We use the callback to declare the queue again.
+- If you are using mirrored queues with client acknowledgement there is no reason why we need to handle consumer cancellations.
+By default, RabbitMQ will not notify consumer cancellations for mirrored queues unless it is not able to elect a master queue.
+- If you are using mirrored queues without client acknowledgements there is a possibility of loosing messages if the master queue goes down.
+If we want to be notified in this case, say to refresh the application state from an external storage, we need to tell RabbitMq to notify us.

-By default (capability `consumer_cancel_notify = true`), all clients are notified via the `Consumer.handleCancel` method.
-Therefore, we need to implement this method to create a new transient queue and subscribe to it.
+By default (RabbitMq's capability `consumer_cancel_notify = true`), all clients are notified via the `Consumer.handleCancel` method, except for mirrored queues.

 If we are consuming from a non-mirrored durable queue and the node with that queue goes down, the queue is not available.
 Like in the previous case, the client will receive a callback thru the `Consumer.handleCancel` method.
 But in this case, the client will not be able to create/declare the queue because it is durable.
 But at least the client knows that the consumer does not exist anymore and it has to resubscribe once it is able to declare the queue again.
 This will only be possible when the failed node comes back up.